Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 50 g

-Powder for suspension for oral administration is light, white or white with a bluish tinge, odorless; forms a suspension when shaken with water.
+Powder for the preparation of a suspension for oral administration is light, white or white with a bluish tint, odorless; When shaken with water, it forms a suspension.

 1 package